ShyShys/healer-resources/scholar resource text/dawntrail changes.md

 * Enhanced Recitation is a trait that reduces Recitation cooldown to 60 seconds.

 **Level 100:**
 * Seraphism is our new capstone ability.
-When activates it regens all party members in a 50y radius around you for 100p while Seraphism is active
+When activated Seraphism regens all party members in a 50y radius around you for 100p while Seraphism is active
 * Seraphism also changes Adloquium into Manifestation.
 Manifestation is an instant cast single target heal for 360p(adlo is 300p) with 180% shield based on the amount Manifestation healed for.
 * Seraphism also changes Concitation to Accession.
 Accession is an instant cast aoe heal for 240p(succor is 200p) with a 180% shield based on the HP healed by Accession.
 * Seraphism also resets the cooldown of Emergency Tactics and reduces its recast timer to 1 second allowing you to spam both shield and pure healing.